 Under the constitution, MERC is required to have one General Meeting (the Annual General) a year and as many other General Meetings as the Executive Committee determine.
 It must have four Executive Committee meetings a year.
 Consequently it has been practice to have four Executive Committee meetings, four General meetings after the Executive Committee, Special General meetings as required and one Annual General meeting a year.

 Update on the Voluntary Planning Agreement

 The Guidelines for VPA’s and a VPA framework agreement (including scope and calculation methodologies) has now been agreed to by NSWMC & the MERC VPA Working Party.
 The aim is to have it endorsed by DPIE (in a way similar to that of the Blueprint for Renewable Energy that Northern JO’s developed and was circulated by DPIE) and to be sent to members and all LGA’s in NSW.
-Matter has been raised with Mike Young at our meeting 5th March 2020 and awaiting response.

 Resources for Regions (R4R)

 Regional Advisory Forum (RAF)